Rank 2 local systems and abelian varieties: Barsotti-Tate Groups and Dieudonn e Crystals

 We record the following lemma, which is surely well-known, as we could not find a reference.
-It compares the dual of a Dieudonné crystal with the dual of the associated $F$-isocrystal. \begin{lem} Let $\mathscr{M}=(M,F,V)$ be a Dieudonné crystal on $X$.
-Then the following two $F$-isocrystals on $X$ are naturally isomorphic
+It compares the dual of a Dieudonn\'e crystal with the dual of the associated $F$-isocrystal. \begin{lem} Let $\mathscr{M}=(M,F,V)$ be a Dieudonn\'e crystal on $X$.
+Then the following two $F$-isocrystals on $X$ are naturally isomorphic:

 \end{lem}